 Legend Rock Tour, 10:30 am

-In celebration of Cowboy Day in Meeteetse, the museum will again host an outdoor performance by “V” the Gypsy Cowbelle.
+In celebration of Cowboy Day in Meeteetse, the museum will again host an outdoor performance by “V” the Gypsy Cowbelle and others.
 Miss V will perform her original pioneer music plus some western favorites.
-Opening for the Cowbelle this year will be Clay Gibbons, who will present his very popular history of Arland, Wyoming, and the “Lady in Blue.”
+Additional performers are not yet set.
+Please check the schedule at a later date.
 The event begins at 6 sharp.
 Admission is free.
 Delicious western-style food will be available!

 Tour of the Historic Double Dee Guest Ranch, 10:30 am